 The Selector Card (with the plus sign) currently lists cards that are not yet available but which are currently in development.
 If you select one of those cards now, you will get the card but the data area reads "in progress."
 We put those there to let you know they are coming.
 We are working quickly and are very excited about providing admins with as much information as we can, and just as soon as possible.

-The Captures card appears on the left by default (and in the above figure) and shows the number of captures that have been scheduled to take place today.
-The card also shows the average number of captures that have occurred over the past 30 days, and a small line graph showing the relative quantity of captures over the same period.
+The Completed Captures card appears on the left by default (and in the above figure) and shows the total number of captures that have been completed over the past 30 days.
+The card also shows the average number of captures that have been completed over the past 30 days, and a small line graph showing the relative quantity of captures over the same period.

 The Cloud Usage Hours chart provides a bar graph showing a detailed view of cloud usage for the months indicated.
 The cloud usage data is updated in as close to real-time as possible.